When you’re about to create a website for the first time, one of the questions you may want to ask is how much it costs to host a website.

 Based on experience and research, our top picks for cloud Hosting providers are below.

-Best Cloud Hosting Services Providers
+Best Cloud Hosting Service Providers

 In most web hosts, the entry-level price is usually lower than the renewal fee.
 This is one of the catches in the Web Hosting industry.